wp-plugins/varnish-http-purge/readme.txt

 This was built and tested on Varnish 3.x, however it is reported to work on 2.x.
 It is only supported on v3 at this time.

+= Why doesn't every page flush when I make a new post? =

+The only pages that should purge are the post's page, the front page, categories, and tags.
+The reason why is a little philosophical.

+When building out this plugin, there were a couple pathways on how best to handle purging caches and they boiled down to two: Decisions (the plugin purges what it purges when it purges) and Options (you decide what to purge, when and why).
+It's entirely possible to make this plugin purge everything, every time a 'trigger' happens, have it purge some things, or have it be so you can pick that purges.

+In the interests of design, we decided that the KISS principle was key.
+Since you can configure your Varnish to always purge all pages recursively (i.e. purging http://example.com/ would purge all pages below it), if that's a requirement, you can set it yourself.
+There are also other Varnish plugins that allow for more granular control (including W3 Total Cache), however this plugin will not be gaining a whole bunch of options to handle that.

-= Why doesn't my CSS purge when I change it? =
+= Why doesn't my cache purge when I edit my theme? =

 Because the plugin only purges your <em>content</em> when you edit it.
 That means if you edit a page/post, or someone leaves a comment, it'll change.
 Otherwise, you have to purge the whole cache.

-= So why doesn't your plugin have a 'purge Varnish Cache' button? =

-Because not everyone has the same setup.
-The basic command would be this: `curl -X purge http://example.com'`

-Depending on how your Varnish server is configured, this may not be the exact command, hence no magic button.
-Sorry.

-= Why don't my gzip'd pages flush? =

-Make sure your Varnish VCL is configured correctly to purge all the right pages.

-= Can I use this with a proxy service like CloudFlare? =

-Yes, but you'll need to make some additonal changes (see "Why aren't my changes showing when I use CloudFlare or another proxy?" below).
+The plugin will do this for you if you change your theme, but not when you edit your theme.

-If you use the Jetpack CSS editor, however, your changes will show up.
+That said, if you use Jetpack's CSS editor, it will purge the whole cache on save.

+= How do I manually purge the whole cache? =

+Click the 'Purge Varnish Cache' button on the "Right Now" Dashboard (see the screenshot if you can't find it).

 = Why is nothing caching when I use PageSpeed? =